-If we give AAC learners quick access to these core words, we’re providing them with a powerful tool to communicate whatever they want to say.
-Rather than relying on preprogrammed sentences or phrases such as “I want” and “I see”, they can choose from a relatively small set of words to create their own sentences, express a wider variety of ideas, and work on more advanced grammar.
+By giving AAC learners quick access to these core words, we’re providing them with a powerful tool to communicate whatever they want to say.
+Rather than relying on preprogrammed sentences or phrases such as “I want” and “I see”, they can choose from a relatively small set of words to create their own sentences.
+They can express a wider variety of ideas, and work on grammar.

-There are several core-word based vocabularies available in apps (such as Proloquo2Go) or dedicated AAC devices.
-In theory, these vocabularies should give an AAC learner 80% of the words he needs to communicate without any additional programming.
-Yet much of the limited time that SLTs, special educators, and parents have to support AAC use is typically spent programming and teaching pages of fringe words for specific lessons and activities.
-The AAC learner would likely benefit more from learning how to find and combine core words to express personal thoughts and preferences.
+There are several core-word based vocabularies available in apps (such as Proloquo2Go) or communication devices.
+In theory, these vocabularies should give an AAC learner 80% of the words he needs to communicate.
+The AAC learner would benefit more from learning how to find and combine core words to express personal thoughts and preferences.

 Why are core words often not provided or taught to AAC learners?
 One of the major barriers to using core words is that they can be hard to teach.
 Unlike nouns, most core words are not “picturable”.
 We can use symbols or photos of most nouns to teach the meaning of the words and represent that meaning on an AAC system.
 But how do we teach and represent “is”, one of the most frequently used words in English?